 It is the strongest instrumentally recorded earthquake in Morocco, the deadliest in the country since the 1960 Agadir earthquake, and the second-deadliest earthquake of 2023 after the Turkey–Syria earthquakes.
 Its magnitude also makes it the largest earthquake on the African continent since the 2006 Mw 7.0 Mozambique earthquake and the largest in North Africa since the 1980 Mw 7.1 El Asnam earthquake.
 Over 2.8 million people from Marrakesh and areas surrounding the Atlas Mountains were affected, including 100,000 children.
 Following the earthquake, many countries offered humanitarian assistance, and Morocco announced a three-day period of national mourning.

 The Atlas Mountains are an intracontinental mountain belt that extends 2,000 km (1,200 mi) from Morocco to Tunisia.
 These mountains formed from a collision during the Cenozoic.
 The mountain range reaches its highest elevation to the west, in Morocco.
-The High Atlas formed during the reactivation of an ancient rift from the Triassic.
-However rather than extensional forces, the reactivation compressed the rift feature due to the collisional feature in the north.
+The High Atlas, a subrange, formed when an ancient Triassicrift was reactivated.
+However rather than resuming the rifting process, the reactivation compressed the rift due to the collision in the north.
 Due to the unusually high topography of the Atlas range, mantle upwelling may have played a role in its orogeny.
-The crustal thickness beneath the range, 32–40 km (20–25 mi), was too thin to support the high elevations (>4,000 m (13,000 ft)); the expected crustal thickness was ~50 km (31 mi).
+The crust beneath the Atlas range from 32–40 km (20–25 mi), considered thin and physically impossibe to support high elevations exceeding 4,000 m (13,000 ft).
+Typically, a crustal thickness of 50 km (31 mi) is required, hence mantle upwelling raises the overlying crust.

-Seismicity in Morocco is concentrated in the country's northern region and the Alboran Sea.
-South of the Rif, seismic activity is sparse but spread across the Middle Atlas, High Atlas, and Anti-Atlas.
-Seismicity in the Saharan Atlas is limited, and absent in the Saharan region south of the belt; it is also less active eastwards in Algeria and Tunisia.
-Previously, the largest earthquake recorded in the Atlas Mountains was the Mw 5.9 earthquake that struck Agadir in 1960.
+The seismicity of Morocco is concentrated in its northern region and the Alboran Sea.
+South of the Rif, seismic activity is sparse but widely distributed across the Middle Atlas, High Atlas, and Anti-Atlas.
+Seismicity in the Saharan Atlas is limited, and is absent in the Saharan region south of the belt; it is also less active eastwards in Algeria and Tunisia.
+Previously, the largest earthquake recorded in the Atlas Mountains was a Mw 5.9 earthquake that struck Agadir in 1960.
 Earthquakes in the Atlas Mountains display focal mechanisms of strike-slip, thrust or a combination of both (oblique-slip).

 Earthquake

-As a result, no surface faulting occurred hence the fault responsible could not be identified.
-The focal mechanism suggests rupture on a steep north-dipping plane or shallow south-dipping plane.
+No surface faulting occurred hence the causative fault responsible could not be identified, however the focal mechanism suggests rupture on a steep north-dipping plane or shallow south-dipping plane.
 The USGS finite fault is aligned with the former solution.
-Two dominant systems; the North and South Atlas faults; both shallow-dipping thrust faults, occur in the western High Atlas; both fault geometries do not align with that of the USGS finite fault on a steeply-dipping plane.
-Other unmapped faults within the range, including the Tizi n'Test Fault, are closer to the surface projection of the USGS finite fault.
+Two dominant shallow-dipping thrust systems, the North and South Atlas faults, occur in the western High Atlas.
+Their fault geometries contradict that of the USGS finite fault's preferred steep-dipping plane.
+Other unmapped faults within the range, including the Tizi n'Test Fault, have surface projections that match closer to the USGS finite fault.
 If the rupture occurred on the shallow south-dipping plane, a possible source is a low-angle detachment beneath the High Atlas.
 Geologists have previously interpreted low-angle faults in the region in past studies.
 For the steep north-dipping plane, the possible source are unmapped or blind thrust faults.
-The Tizi n'Test Fault is a north-dipping geological fault where no recent activity had been identified along the fault prior to the earthquake.
+The Tizi n'Test Fault, a north-dipping fault where no recent activity has been recorded, may be a possible source of the earthquake.
+Cornell University geologist Judith Hubbard said the fault was active 300 million years ago during the formation of Pangaea and later, its fragmentation.
+Ancient faults, such as the Tizi n'Test Fault, create zones of strain within the crust and could reactivate, such as the case in Morocco.

 Ground effects